Virginia Criminal Statute of Limitations Laws

 Virginia Criminal Statute of Limitations: Related Resources

 Virginia takes a strict approach to crime, and its statute of limitations laws in Virginia may be confusing, but they do help to protect your rights.
-However, if you do not take action at the proper time, you could be disadvantaged.
-If you are concerned with how the law affects your criminal case, or you have other questions about the criminal charges you're facing, it's a good idea to speak with an experienced criminal defense attorney near you today.
+However, if you don't take action at the proper time, you could be disadvantaged.
+If you're concerned with how Virginia criminal statute of limitations laws affect your criminal case, or you have other questions about the criminal charges you're facing, it's a good idea to speak with an experienced criminal defense attorney near you today.